-JANE* started it all over 8 years ago in her small s’ciopòn, which she soon traded for the larger, rare, elegant batela coda di gambero, perfect for up to four people.
-Jane hails from England, grew up in Australia, married an Italian and has now lived in Venice longer than in either of the other countries.
+JANE Caporal started it all over 8 years ago in her small s’ciopòn, which she soon traded for the larger, rare, elegant batela coda di gambero.
+Jane hails from Bristol, England, grew up in Australia, married an Italian and has now lived in Venice longer (over 20 years) than in either of the other countries.
 Jane has been a vogatrice almost since she arrived, and regularly carries home a bandiera in the many regattas she rows in throughout the season, even rowing the the Regata Storica in 2015.
 Jane is the President of Row Venice, and handles customer relations, lesson and instructor scheduling, group arrangements and more.

-ANNA* is Veneziana D.O.C, born in Venice with a family she traces back to the mid-1700s.
-As a child, Anna learned the secrets of the voga by studying the gondoliers beneath her window on the rio behind the Malibran Theatre; as a middle school teacher Anna is also great with families and kids.
-Anna is available for lessons in English, French, Italian—or Venetian, if you like.
+ANNA Santagiustina is Veneziana D.O.C, born in Venice with a family she traces back to the mid-1700s.
+As a child, Anna learned the secrets of the voga by studying the gondoliers beneath her window on the rio behind the Malibran Theatre; as a middle school teacher Anna is also great with kids and families.
+Anna is available for lessons in English, French, Italian—or Venetian, of course.

-SIBYLLE is by now as much Italian as she is German, as she’s lived in Venice with her Venetian husband (also a regatante) and family for over thirty years.
-When Sibylle isn’t racing in one of the many regattas held throughout the season, including the Voga in Piede (VIP) races held on Lago di Garda, she’ll give you lessons in Italian, English… and Deutsche, of course.
+SIBYLLE Lohausen is by now as much Italian as she is German, as she’s lived in the city with her Venetian husband (also a regatante) and family for over thirty years.
+When Sibylle isn’t racing in one of the many regattas held throughout the season, including the Voga in Piede (VIP) races held on Lago di Garda, she’ll give you lessons in Italian, English… and her native Deutsche, of course.